Automatic Composition and Optimization of Multicomponent Predictive Systems With an Extended Auto-WEKA: Results

 \subsection{Impact of extending the search space}

-Classification performance for each dataset can be found in Tables~\ref{tab:cv-error} and~\ref{tab:test-error}, which show the 10-fold CV error over $\mathcal{D}_{train}$ (denoted as $\epsilon = \frac{1}{10} \sum_{i=1}^{10} \mathcal{L}(Y^{(i)}, \hat{Y}^{(i)})$, where $\mathcal{L}$ is the classification error and $Y^{(i)}, \hat{Y}^{(i)}$ the ground truth and the predictions for the fold~$i$, respectively) and the holdout error over $\mathcal{D}_{test}$ (denoted as $\mathcal{E} = \mathcal{L}(Y_{test}, \hat{Y}_{test})$) achieved by each strategy, respectively (see Figure~\ref{fig:process} for the overall process).
-Random search, SMAC and TPE results have been calculated using the mean of 100,000 bootstrap samples (i.e.~randomly selecting 4 of the 25 runs and keeping the one with lowest CV error as in~\cite{Thornton2013}), while only the lowest errors are reported for WEKA-Def.
-PREV columns contain the values reported in~\cite{Thornton2013}, while NEW and FULL columns contain the results for the search spaces described in Section~\ref{sec:methodology}.
-An upward arrow indicates an improvement when using extended search spaces (NEW and FULL) in comparison to previous results (PREV) reported in~\cite{Thornton2013}.
-Boldface indicates the lowest classification error for each dataset.

-The first thing to note is that on average, SMBO approaches are considerably better than the best WEKA-Def results.
-The only exception is the holdout error of `amazon' dataset.
-However, the best solution in FULL search space is still better than WEKA-Def (20.89\% vs 28.44\%).
-This was expected as default values for WEKA methods set by human experts, are not optimised for any particular dataset.
+As shown in Table~\ref{tab:search-spaces}, the size between search spaces vary a lot: PREV with over 21 thousands; NEW with over 2 million; and FULL with over 812 billion possible solutions.
+We are interested on analysing the impact of extending the search space in the classification performance for each strategy.

-As shown in Table~\ref{tab:cv-error}, in the majority of cases (49 of 63), the MCPSs found in the NEW search space achieve better results (i.e. $\epsilon_{NEW} < \epsilon_{PREV}$).
-In 28 out of 63 cases, the FULL search space also gets better performance (i.e. $\epsilon_{FULL} < \epsilon_{PREV}$).
-However, finding good MCPS is more challenging due to the large increase in search space size~\cite{Hoos2014}.
+Table~\ref{tab:test-error} presents the results of RANDOM, SMAC and TPE over the three different search spaces.
+In the majority of cases (52 of 63), the MCPSs found in the NEW search space achieve significantly better results than in the smaller search space PREV.
+In 32 out of 63 cases, the FULL search space also gets significantly better performance than in PREV.
+However, finding good MCPS within the same time budget (30 CPU-core hours) is more challenging due to a large increase in the search space size~\cite{Hoos2014}.
 As an example, consider Figure~\ref{fig:madelon-trajectories} where the evolution of the best solution for `madelon' dataset and SMAC strategy is represented over time for each of the 25 runs.
 Comparing Figures~\ref{fig:madelon-trajectories}-a) and b) we can see that the rate of convergence is much higher in the smaller space (denoted as NEW).
 Nevertheless, the overall best-performing model for `madelon' was found in the FULL space as seen in Table~\ref{tab:MCPS-configurations}.